codacy/pulse-user-docs/docs/index.md

 Send information to Pulse whenever a commit is pushed to a repository.

+Pulse uses this event to calculate the metric [Lead time for changes](metrics.md#lead-time-for-changes).

 | Field      | Description                                             | Format                                       |
 | ---------- | ------------------------------------------------------- | -------------------------------------------- |
 | identifier | The commit identifier                                   | String                                       |